Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 "If you want to understand how a business works, go work for a startup.
 You'll get insight into every area of a business and get a better understanding of what you enjoy and what you don't." – Bruce Walker, Managing Director at FutureX.

 As a Key Account Manager at Give A Grad A Go, I spend a lot of time speaking to candidates about the kind of environment they want to work in.
 I know that deciding whether to work at a large corporate or a startup can be difficult, and especially as a new graduate it can be tricky to determine which one will be better for you and your career.

-But I’m biased, and I think if you’re a graduate looking to quickly learn and develop your skills in the early stages of your career, start-up life could be for you.
-Don’t just take my word for it – here are just a few of the reasons why getting a graduate job at a start-up can be so beneficial…
+But I’m biased, and I think if you’re a graduate looking to quickly learn and develop your skills in the early stages of your career, startup life could be for you.
+Don’t just take my word for it – here are just a few of the reasons why getting a graduate job at a startup can be so beneficial.

-Getting a graduate job in a startup will allow you to find your niche, to take on big responsibilities, and ultimately have a real impact on the direction of the company.
+Working at a startup will allow you to find your niche, to take on big responsibilities, and ultimately have a real impact on the direction of the company.
 Being able to shape your own own role, as well as the wider business, will provide a steeper learning curve than working in a large corporate ever could – so if you ask me, working in a startup is the perfect choice for a graduate in the early stages of their career.

 Get the latest industry insights straight to your inbox.